-You can use the system’s tools to automatically generate assignments in many different ways.
+You can use the system’s tools to automatically generate assignments in many different ways, or you can purchase ready-made lesson plans for more than 700 popular courses.
+You can enter assignments manually for each day, but that probably won't be necessary since the system is set up to handle more options that streamline the process than I’ve seen in any other system.
 For example, if you plan to read real books, you can enter each book’s start date and end date, enter into the system how many chapters (or pages) are in the book, and for which days of the week that reading is to be assigned.
 It automatically computes each day’s assignment.
 You can enter additional books for whatever start and end dates you wish.
-You can also enter assignments manually for each day, but the system is set up to handle more options than I’ve seen in any other system.
-I entered assignments for a course that has four daily lessons and a test day for each lesson in the book.
-There was a preset option already set up for just this type of scheduling, so it took just a minute to accomplish.
-I could have set up a different but similar pattern which the computer would then replicate quickly.
-For me, the assignment scheduling features make or break a computer-based organizer because it can take a ridiculous amount of time to enter this information manually.
-The assignment scheduling in Homeschool Planet offers a range of options for entering assignments automatically that really looks like it will accomplish the customization that I need without requiring hours of work.
+In testing the system, for one course I wanted to enter assignments for four daily lessons plus a test day.
+I discovered that Homeschool Planet has a preset option for just this type of schedule, so it took just a minute to accomplish.
+It would have been easy enough to set up a slightly different pattern which the program would have quickly applied to the entire schedule for that course.

-In addition, Homeschool Planet allows you to enter weblinks and notes along with basic assignments.
+Whether using your own or pre-made lesson plans, Homeschool Planet allows you to enter weblinks and notes along with basic assignments.
 Parents can also write notes or reminders for themselves that are invisible to students.

-Assignments can be “shared” by more than one student.
+Assignments can be shared by more than one student.
 If students sharing the same assignment get out of sync with each other, you can even adjust the schedule of one student without affecting the other.

-Another unusual feature is the set of optional widgets that you can turn on at your pleasure—widgets for daily quotes, daily Bible verses, a to-do-list, shopping lists, a messaging tool, and a look-up widget.
+Another unusual feature is the set of optional widgets that you can turn on at your pleasure—widgets for daily quotes, daily Bible verses, a to-do list, shopping lists, a messaging tool, and a lookup widget.